Breach of Contract in California

 Contract disputes may arise during the formation of a contract, after a contract is formed, while one party is performing under the contract, after a party has performed their duties or after both parties have performed.
-Arata, Swingle, Van Egmond & Goodwin is a law firm that represents businesses in breach of contract issues.
+Arata, Swingle, Van Egmond & Heitlinger is a law firm that represents businesses in breach of contract issues.
 We handle breach of contract in the following areas:

 - Employment contracts

 - Agricultural contracts

 - Commercial real estate lease contracts

 - Enforcement of contractual rights